 We aim for all our children to develop a sound knowledge and understanding of letter sounds in order to give them the right tools for fluent reading skills.
 We use the Letters and Sounds phonic programme in the Early Years and KS1 and all children have a daily phonics/spelling session based on this.
 Letters and Sounds teaches the children how to recognise sounds (phonemes) and blend them to make words.

 In the Early Years, children are taught to remember each of the letter sounds through story, action songs and a hand movements.
 We use a range of resources for this including Jolly Phonics and Phonics Play.

 If you would like to encourage your child to practise their sounds at home, check out the free games on the Phonics Play link below;

 The following booklet gives an overview of how you can help your child develop the important skills needed to become a fluent reader.

-This year at St Matthias CE Primary School, teachers will be focussing on enriching the learning process by teaching the children how to engage in exciting, dynamic and practical Speaking and Listening activities.
-As a key part of our studies across the curriculum.
-Improved speaking and listening will help children explain and use reasoning skills to gain further depth in their understanding across the curriculum.
+At St Matthias CE Primary School, teachers focus on enriching the learning process by teaching the children how to engage in exciting, dynamic and practical Speaking and Listening activities.
+Improved speaking and listening helps children explain and use reasoning skills to gain further depth in their understanding across the curriculum.